Sri Lanka: still difficult to ‘bell the cat’ February 23, 2013Posted by auriolweigold in : Gordon, Sandy, Sri Lanka , comments closed

 Former Indian Prime Minister Indira Gandhi stated, in the so-called “Indira Doctrine”, that ‘India will neither intervene in the domestic affairs of any state in the region unless requested to do so, nor tolerate such intervention by an outsider power.’
 By supporting the US resolution, India, in some sense, has outsourced its regional stake to an external power.

 But, is this a complete change in Indian foreign policy at the behest of Tamil Nadu, or part of a new Indian approach to broaden the stakeholders in the region?
 India has, in recent times, opted to stand in the shadow of multilateral processes to deal with regional issues.
 In Nepal, the Indians preferred to watch the UN’s UNMIN special mission manage the peace process.
-In the Maldives, India outsourced responsibility, with the Commonwealth Secretariat taking the lead. (more…)DeSilva-Ranasinghe, Serge, Future Directions International, India, Sri Lanka , 1 comment so far
+In the Maldives, India outsourced responsibility, with the Commonwealth Secretariat taking the lead. (more…)DeSilva-Ranasinghe, Serge, Future Directions International, India, Sri Lanka , comments closed

 This article first appeared in Future Directions International.